NicolasCamachoP/DNSJavaServer/README.md

 ## Usage

-* Clone the repository 'git clone https://github.com/NicolasCamachoP/OBBackEnd.git'
+* Clone the repository `git clone https://github.com/NicolasCamachoP/OBBackEnd.git`
 * Import the project to Netbeans and run it from the interface.

 ## Authors